Kohle/Avaricia/README.md

-RicoMuerte
+Avaricia
 ==========

-A Bukkit plugin that drops gold when a player is killed.
+A Bukkit plugin that drops a configurable amount of a material when a player is killed in PvP.